Avatar

 });

-Also, you could define priority of loading with TAsyncLoadPriority.
+Also, you can specify loading priority with TAsyncLoadPriority.
 0 is default, and 100 is high priority.
-With this, you could create your own loading sequence.
-So if you need load something with high priority, just pass parameter:
+With this, you can create your own loading sequence.
+For example, when you need to load something with high priority, just pass a parameter:

 //you don't need to store reference to StreamableManager, you can use it as singleton